-General Instruction: Questar III continues to operate a relatively small Alternative Learning Program (ALP) at both the Columbia-Greene Educational Center and at Greenville High School.
-All students enrolled in the ALP program at the Columbia-Greene Educational Center also participate in a /2 day CTE program.
-The academic success of the students that go through the ALP program is a testament to the small size, individualized structure and focused academic instruction that the students receive.
-However, student numbers are down at the Columbia-Greene Educational Center for the 2016-2017 year.
-The decreased enrollment will cause a re-examination of district need in order to continue the program into 2017-2018 school year.
+General Instruction: Questar III continues to operate a relatively small Alternative Learning Program (ALP) at both the Columbia-Greene Educational Center (CGEC) and at Greenville High School.
+All students enrolled in ALP at the CGEC also participate in a 1⁄2 day CTE program.
+The academic success of the students that attend the ALP program is a testament to the small size and focused, individualized academic instruction that the students receive.
+ALP enrollment at the CGEC decreased in 2016-2017, which necessitated a reduction in staffing.
+We are continuing to work with our districts to examine need and potential changes in the area of alternative learning.